-As of December 31, 2022, we had both federal and state NOL carryforwards of \$175.1 million and \$166.5 million, respectively, which expire beginning in 2033.
-These NOL carryforwards could expire unused and be unavailable to offset our future income tax liabilities.
+As of December 31, 2023, we had both federal and state net operating loss, or NOL, carryforwards of \$55.3 million and \$33.2 million, respectively.
+The state NOLs will expire beginning in 2041 while the federal NOLs do not expire.
+These state NOL carryforwards could expire unused and be unavailable to offset our future income tax liabilities.
 As described above under the heading "Changes in tax laws or in their implementation or interpretation may adversely affect our business and financial condition," the TCJA, as amended by the CARES Act, includes changes to U.S. federal tax rates and the rules governing NOL carryforwards that may significantly impact our ability to utilize our NOLs to offset taxable income in the future.
-Nor is it clear how various states will respond to the TCJA, the FFCR Act or the CARES Act.
+Nor is it clear how various states will respond to the TCJA, the Families First Coronavirus Response Act or the CARES Act.
 In addition, state NOLs generated in one state cannot be used to offset income generated in another state.
-Furthermore, the use of NOL carryforwards may become subject to an annual limitation under Section 382 of the Code and similar state provisions in the event of certain cumulative changes in the ownership interest of significant shareholders in excess of 50 percent over a three-year period.
+Furthermore, the use of NOL carryforwards may become subject to an annual limitation under Section 382 of the Internal Revenue Code, or the Code, and similar state provisions in the event of certain cumulative changes in the ownership interest of significant shareholders in excess of 50 percent over a three-year period.
 This could limit the amount of NOL carryforwards that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value of a company immediately prior to the ownership change.
 Our company has completed several transactions since its inception which resulted in an ownership change under Section 382 of the Code.
 In addition, future changes in our stock ownership, some of which are outside of our control, could result in ownership changes in the future.
 For these reasons, even if we attain profitability, we may be unable to use a material portion of our NOLs and other tax attributes.